 HINT: If you need a great baby shower gift, why not try one from each category, labeling them for the mom-to-be?
 We also have a post on the best books for toddlers, so snag one from there as well!

-Best Baby Books for infants zero to six months old
+Best Baby Books for infants birth to six months old

 At this phase, your baby is just getting used to the sound of your voice and is exploring with his or her senses.
 Short books with rhythmic language or textures you can rub on your baby’s skin will be very engaging during this time frame.
 Novels probably aren’t where you want to start, unless you’re reading for pleasure when baby falls asleep nursing 🙂